MarchukDmytro/distilbert-NER_finetuned_on_mountains/README.md

 print(ner_results)
 ```

-Or you can just download inference_model.py, run it and follow the instructions
+Or you can just download inference_model.py, run it and follow the instructions:

+Print the cuda or cpu for device

+print directory for output or just press enter for current directory

+print the sentence

 ## Training data

 This model was fine-tuned on English castom arteficial dataset with sentances wich contains mountains.

 As in the dataset, each token will be classified as one of the following classes:
-Print the cuda or cpu for device
-print directory for output or just press enter for current directory
-print the sentence

 Abbreviation|Description
 -|-